ChandanChainani/product-admin-bootstrap-react-sample/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-# After building the project can be served using
+# After building the project it can be served using
 ## [http-server](https://www.npmjs.com/package/http-server)
 - http-server build